Faiza-Mahek/Super-Store-Sales-Dashboard/README.md

-**#Super Store Sales Analysis Dashboard#**
+# Super Store Sales Analysis Dashboard

-The Super Store Sales Dashboard provides a comprehensive overview of sales and profit metrics, including monthly trends, sales by category and subcategory, and distribution by state and payment mode.
+Welcome to the **Super Store Sales Analysis Dashboard** repository!
+This dashboard provides a comprehensive overview of sales and profit metrics, enabling insightful analysis of business performance.
-Key performance indicators such as total sales, profit, quantity sold, and average delivery time are also highlighted.